Business

 Your security.
 This is probably the best reason to file early and therefore makes #1 on my list.
 Filing your taxes early can protect you from would-be cyber thieves.

-At this point, you will need to file a claim and start the process of proving your identity, and you will have to show proof you weren’t involved in committing fraud against the IRS.
+At this point, you will need to file a claim and start the process of proving your identity, and you will have to show proof that you weren’t involved in committing fraud against the IRS.
 Most of these cases do not get resolved until after tax season.
 Protect yourself now!
 Get ahead of the cybercrooks by protecting your computer and devices.
-Enroll in Cybersecurity At Home and discover how quick and simple it is to secure your home network.
+Enroll in Cybersecurity for the Remote Office and discover how easy it is to secure your network.

 Receive your refund sooner.
 Obviously, It’s your money!
 Who doesn’t want their money as quickly as possible?